-Several officials of county boards are required to serve on the county's family and children first council.
-Generally, these officials include, but are not limited to, the director of the board of alcohol, drug addiction, and mental health services; the health commissioner of the board of health of each city and general health district in the county, or a designee of the commissioner; the director of the county department of job and family services; the executive director of the public children services agency; the superintendent of the county board of mental retardation and developmental disabilities; the superintendent of the school district with the largest number of pupils residing in the county and a superintendent representing all other school districts with territory in the county; a representative of the municipal corporation with the largest population in the county; a representative of the regional office of the Department of Youth Services; a representative of the county's head start agencies; and a representative of the county's early intervention collaborative established pursuant to federal law.
+not limited to, the Director of the Board of Alcohol, Drug Addiction, and Mental Health Services; the Health Commissioner of the Board of Health of each city and general health district in the county, or a designee of the Commissioner; the Director of the County Department of Job and Family Services; the Executive Director of the Public Children Services Agency; the Superintendent of the County Board of Mental Retardation and Developmental Disabilities; the Superintendent of the school district with the largest number of pupils residing in the county and a Superintendent representing all other school districts with the largest population in the county; a representative of the regional office of the Department of Youth Services; a representative of the county's Head Start agencies; and a representative of the county's early intervention collaborative established pursuant to federal law.

-The act requires the administrative agent of a county council to send notice of a member's absence if a member listed above has been absent from either three consecutive meetings or from one-quarter of the meetings of the county council or a county council subcommittee in a calendar year.
-The administrative agent must send the notice to the board of county commissioners that established the county council and whichever of the following is appropriate (R.C.
+The bill requires the administrative agent of a county council to send notice of a member's absence if a member listed above has been absent from either three consecutive meetings or from one-quarter of the meetings of the county council or a county council subcommittee in a calendar year.
+The administrative agent must send the notice to the Board of County Commissioners that established the county council and (R.C.
 121.37(B)(5)(a)):

-- To the entity's governing board if the member is (1) the director or a designee of the board of alcohol, drug addiction, and mental health services, (2) the health commissioner or designee of the board of health, (3) the executive director of the public children services agency, or (4) the representative of the county's head start agencies; - To the county board of mental retardation and developmental disabilities that employs the superintendent if the member is the superintendent of the county board of mental retardation and developmental disabilities;

-- To the school board that employs the superintendent if the member is a superintendent of a school district; - To the mayor of the municipal corporation if the member is a representative of the municipal corporation; - To the Director of Youth Services if the member is a representative of the regional office of the Department of Youth Services; - To the member's board of trustees if the member is a representative of a local nonprofit entity.
+- To the entity's governing board if the member is (1) the Director or a designee of the Board of Alcohol, Drug Addiction, and Mental Health Services, (2) the Health Commissioner or designee of the Board of Health, (3) the Executive Director of the Public Children Services Agency, or (4) the representative of the county's Head Start agencies; - To the County Board of Mental Retardation and Developmental Disabilities that employs the Superintendent if the member is the Superintendent of the County Board of Mental Retardation and Developmental Disabilities; - To the School Board that employees the Superintendent if the member is a Superintendent of a school district; - To the mayor of the municipal corporation if the member is a representative of the municipal corporation; - To the Director of Youth Services if the member is a representative of the regional office of the Department of Youth Services; - To the member's board of trustees if the member is a representative of a local nonprofit entity.